 The Lipscomb University sports medicine staff strives to provide the best medical care possible to each of its student athletes.
 The state of-the-art athletic training facility represents the University's commitment to allowing this goal to be achieved.

 William Ness is his ninth year with the Lipscomb Sports Medicine team.
 He currently serves as the head athletic trainer for Lipscomb University.
 William's primary sport responsibilities include men's basketball and golf.

 Prior to coming to Tennessee, William completed a one-year athletic training internship with the Miami Dolphins Football Organization.
 The North Dakota native graduated from Minnesota State University, Moorhead in 1999 with a Bachelor of Science degree in Physical Education and Athletic Training.
 After graduation, he went on to work as a summer athletic training intern for the Baltimore Ravens Football Organization before attending graduate school.
 William completed his Master of Science degree in Athletic Training in 2002 at West Virginia University where he was the head athletic trainer at a local high school for 2 years.

 William resides in Murfreesboro with his wife Alison and son Jordan.

 Clint Woods joined the Lipscomb University Sports Medicine team in 2007.
-Clint’s primary sport responsibilities are men’s soccer and baseball.
+Clint’s primary sport responsibility is baseball.
 Before coming to Lipscomb University, Clint worked as an athletic trainer at Trevecca Nazarene University where he was responsible for all sports and worked as the strength and conditioning coach for men’s and women’s soccer and assisted with women’s basketball.
 Prior to that time, Clint served as the head athletic trainer at Father Ryan High School for two years.

 Clint earned his Bachelor of Science degree in Physical Education with an Emphasis in Athletic Training from Cumberland University.
 He is also a certified strength and conditioning specialist and certified personal trainer through the National Strength and Condition Association.